AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/overview.md

 - Environment status (Active or Inactive)
 - Storefront URL with **[!UICONTROL Set a custom domain]** button

+The [Activity stream](activity-stream.md) makes up the main environment overview.

 ### Access storefront

 Each active environment has a storefront.
-Select an environment from the top navigation and click the link in the environment overview.
+Select an environment from the top navigation and click the URL in the environment overview.
 Also, there is a **[!UICONTROL URLs]** list on the right-had side above the Activity list.

 The Web Access URL may include the following: